Social Icons

 Directed by Don Mancini

-I felt Chucky has had his days of glory on the screen and should just be left alone as a classic horror thriller.
-But Universal studios begged to differ with my viewpoint, as now we have an over flogged dead story, being revamped for another series of movies.
+I felt Chucky had his days of glory on the screen and should just be left alone as a classic horror thriller.
+But Universal Studios begged to differ, revamping an overused, dead story for another series of movies.

-Curse of Chucky is not half bad, as the movie was well done, the CGI was ok and they tried to make it a little more realistic, when you consider being hunted by a real serial killing dull.
+Curse of Chucky isn’t half bad, though.
+The movie was well done, the CGI was decent, and they tried to make it a little more realistic—considering it’s about being hunted by a real serial-killing doll.
+It’s a step up from the last few installments, even if it doesn’t quite reach the heights of the original.

-Curse of Chucky (or better still Child's Play 6) is a horror film and the sixth installment in the Child's Play franchise, starring our favorite villain Chucky, the serial killing doll.
-The movie didn’t get a theatrical release, and it will be the first direct-to-DVD installment of the movie.
+Curse of Chucky (or, better still, Child’s Play 6) is a horror film and the sixth installment in the Child’s Play franchise, starring our favorite villain, Chucky, the serial-killing doll.
+The movie didn’t get a theatrical release, making it the first direct-to-DVD installment in the series.

 The film was written and directed by Don Mancini, who created the franchise and has written all the sequels to date.

-As the movie winds up we learn that Chucky's visit to the house was not a coincidence it was planned, a plan that i will leave you to watch and find out.
+As the movie winds down, we learn that Chucky’s visit to the house wasn’t a coincidence—it was part of a plan.
+I’ll leave you to watch and find out the details, though it’s nothing groundbreaking.

-Is this the best Chucky film out there, well I can boldly say no, the first Chucky film is it for me.
-Everything after the first Chucky film were just movies, that would not have mattered.
+Is this the best Chucky film out there?
+Well, I can confidently say no. The first Child’s Play film is still the one for me.
+Everything after that has just been movies that didn’t really matter.

 Pain and Gain (2013)